 Your school, workplace or community may also establish a screening program, in which they test individuals who are part of a group (at work, at school) even if there is no reason to suspect those individuals are infected with COVID-19.
 The FDA issued more information about screening programs in this fact sheet.

-Health care providers treat patients who have COVID-19 based on the patient’s symptoms and not based on the strain of virus.
+Health care providers treat patients who have COVID-19 based on the patient’s diagnosis and symptoms and not based on the strain of virus.
 For more information on treatment options see Know Your Treatment Options for COVID-19 and discuss your symptoms with a health care provider.